wpisailbot/boat/DOCS.md

    root in order to be able to find this file): \
      `pin 96 (PIN96): 481d0000.can (GPIO UNCLAIMED) function pinmux_dcan1_pins group pinmux_dcan1_pins` \
      `pin 97 (PIN97): 481d0000.can (GPIO UNCLAIMED) function pinmux_dcan1_pins group pinmux_dcan1_pins`
+   If you have troubles with this and you are booting off an SD card with an older OS still in the builtin eMMC, try upgrading the eMMC OS as it may be out of date and still providing uboot (TODO(james): Check this for myself;
+   Cosine reported it on an unrelated project).
 7. Make the code run on startup by adding an entry `@reboot /home/debian/bin/sailbot/startup.sh` to the root crontab (accessible via `sudo crontab -e`).
 7. Start the code by running a `sudo ~/bin/sailbot/startup.sh`